I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iocreatefilespecifydeviceobjecthint.md

 FILE_DOES_NOT_EXIST

-### -param AllocationSize [in, optional]
+`AllocationSize`

 Optionally specifies the initial allocation size, in bytes, for the file.
 A nonzero value has no effect unless the file is being created, overwritten, or superseded.

-### -param FileAttributes [in]
+`FileAttributes`

 Explicitly specified attributes are applied only when the file is created, superseded, or, in some cases, overwritten.
 By default, this value is FILE_ATTRIBUTE_NORMAL, which can be overridden by any other flag or by an ORed combination of compatible flags.
 Possible <i>FileAttributes</i> flags include the following.